1962 Ferrari 250 GTO by Scaglietti

-Ferrari, of course, is the defending victor, having won the World Championship for Manufacturers in both 1962 and 1963 in the over-two-liter category, thanks to the stunning force of the GTO.
-But for the 1964 season, the FIA made further adjustments, such that the resulting classes amounted to “under two liters” and “over two liters,” the latter of which now included the powerful over-three-liter category.
+Ferrari, of course, is the defending victor, having won the International Championship for GT Manufacturers in both 1962 and 1963 in the over-two-liter category, thanks to the stunning force of the GTO.
+But for the 1964 season, the FIA made further adjustments, such that the resulting classes amounted to “under two liters” and “over two liters,” the latter of which now included the powerful over-three-liter cars.
 This resulted in much stiffer competition for Ferrari as the GTOs were now officially in the same class as the larger capacity lightweight Jaguar E-Types, Aston Martin DB4 GT/Project cars, and the AC Cobras.
 Ferrari was also denied homologation status for its latest sports racing car, the 250 LM, so the 250 GTO was placed into service for one more year.

 And so, as the racing season for 1964 began, the stakes were exceptionally high.
 Ferrari was off to a great start for this third race in the Championship, having won both at Daytona and Sebring in the weeks previous, but without the Scuderia fielding its own Works entries, victory is therefore left to the privateers . . . and the GTO.

 Corrado Ferlaino is one such privateer.
-An entrepreneur, engineer, and future owner and president of the Naples football team, he is in his low 30s.
+An entrepreneur, engineer, and future owner and president of the Naples football team, he is in his early 30s.
 In December of 1963, before the start of the season, he purchased chassis 3413, a 1962 Ferrari GTO with successful hill climb history and Series I bodywork.
 In January, three months before his first race in the car at the Targa Florio, the car was sent by the factory to its official coachbuilder at Scaglietti on Via Emilia in Modena, where the GTOs of course were all bodied from the outset.
-This car was upgraded to Series II coachwork, including the extended roof, but no rear spoiler.
-It was a very common development at that time, as it signified an improvement aerodynamically for the model, and owner/drivers certainly desired the latest technological offering from Ferrari.
+This car was upgraded to Series II coachwork with no rear spoiler.
+This implemented the latest development in the GTO’s design and signified an improvement aerodynamically for the model, and owner/drivers certainly desired the latest technological offering from Ferrari.
 Designed by Pininfarina, this improved bodywork was lower, wider, and shorter, with a more aerodynamic, steeply raked windshield, larger tires, wider track, and the engine sitting lower, all with the aim of improving handling and balance – a critical consideration on the curves and shorter straights through the towns and seaside hills along the coasts of Sicily.

 Once the car arrived in time for the Targa Florio, it proved to be an extremely challenging event.
-Only 28 cars finished the race, over 30 never even crossed the finish line, due to accidents or mechanical failures.
+Only 28 cars finished the race, while over 30 never even crossed the finish line, due to accidents or mechanical failures.
 Joakim Bonnier came out strong, taking the lead in the Porsche 718 GTR, followed by Edgar Barth in an eight-cylinder 904.
 By the third lap, Gianni Bulgari, driving a Porsche 904 GTS, had taken the lead.
 The lead changes continued over the course of the race, lap by lap, driver change after driver change.
-The Detroit-powered Cobras, however, failed to finish, all exiting the race with incident or mechanical issue.
+The Detroit-powered Cobras failed to finish, all exiting the race with incident or mechanical issue.
 The Ferraris, however, were in their element and on their home turf, deftly maneuvering each 40-minute lap, one by one, until Ferlaino and Taramazzo crossed the finish line victorious, securing a class victory and 5th place overall, as the first in a series of four Ferrari GTOs to successfully finish the race.